 Water plays a good role in getting rid of your ailment.
-The major roles water plays in your health are listed below.
+The major roles water plays in your health and 9 reasons to drink more are listed below.

 There are many benefits of water including drinking water before meals which may reduce your appetite by decreasing calorie intake which leads to weight loss.
 Several other studies have monitored overweight people who drank 1-1.5 liters (34–50 oz) of water daily for a few weeks.

 They found a significant reduction in weight, body mass index (BMI), waist circumference and body fat.

 This is because water can increase satiety and boost your metabolic rate.
 In two studies, drinking half a liter of water was proven to increase metabolism by 24-30% for up to 1.5 hours.

 The timing is also important.
 It was found that drinking water half an hour before meal times was the most effective.
 It could make you feel full so that you, in turn, consume fewer calories.